MicrosoftDocs/PlayReady/Docs/Overview/policies-best-practices.md

    2. The UWP app initiates a license request to the License Server.
 The PC clock indicates 7:56PM and the License Server clock is on 8:00PM.

-   3. The License Server receives the license request, detects that the Client is version 3, and checks for the value of the Client clock:
+   3. The License Server receives the license request, detects that the PlayReady Client is version 3, and checks for the value of the client clock:

-      *  if the Client clock value is no further than the License Server clock value than 1 hour, proceed and generate the license
+      *  if the client clock value is no further than the License Server clock value than 1 hour, proceed and generate the license

-      *  if not, deny the license request and send a message to the Client app to request that clock is set to the right value
+      *  if not, deny the license request and send a message to the client app to request that clock is set to the right value

    4. The License Server generates the license with: